Everything We Know About the 'Star Wars' TV Show 'The Mandalorian'

 Jon Favreau announced on Instagram that the plot of The Mandalorian would focus on a “lone gunfighter” who operates in the far reaches of the galaxy, outside of the New Republic’s reach.
 The show will be set three years after Return of the Jedi, after the fall of the Empire but before the First Order emerges.

+While the Mandalorian himself may be neither good or evil, we know that at least one character, played by Gina Carano, used to fight for the Rebel Alliance.

-Favreau also revealed behind-the-scenes footage that included the titular Mandalorian riding a Dewback, a giant lizard from Tatooine.
+While the trailer does not feature any characters that Star Wars fans already know, the show does promise to nod to the main series.
+There is a shot of an alien frozen in Carbonite, just like Han Solo was at the end of Empire Strikes Back.
+Favreau also revealed behind-the-scenes footage that included the titular Mandalorian riding a Dewback, a giant lizard from Tatooine, which means that the Mandalorian could be visiting Luke’s home planet.

-Favreau has said in interviews that he plans to use the same motion-capture technology that he employed while filming The Jungle Book and The Lion King to create the aliens in The Mandalorian.

-When is The Manadalorian being released on Disney Plus?
+When is The Manadalorian being released on Disney+?

 The Mandalorian will be released on Disney’s streaming service on Nov.
-12, the same day Disney Plus launches.
+12, the same day Disney+ launches.
 Disney hopes to take a bite out of Netflix’s market share with its service, which will also include Marvel shows, Pixar spinoffs and live-action remakes of classic Disney films.
 The studio recently announced that a subscription for the service will cost $6.99 a month.

 What actors are starring in The Mandalorian?

 Pedro Pascal, who played Oberyn Martell on Game of Thrones, will star.
-He will probably play the titular Mandalorian.
+He will play the titular Mandalorian.

-Pascal will be joined by Nick Nolte (48 Hrs.), Carl Weathers (Rocky), Giancarlo Esposito (Breaking Bad), Emily Swallow (The Mentalist) and Gina Carano (Fast & Furious 6).
-Weathers has revealed that his character hires Pascal’s mercenary gunslinger to acquire a precious object for him.
-Carano revealed at Star Wars Celebration that she will play an ex-rebel shock trooper.
+Weathers (Rocky) has revealed that his character hires Pascal’s mercenary gunslinger to acquire a precious object for him.
+Gina Carano (Fast & Furious 6) will play an ex-rebel shock trooper.
+Esposito (Breaking Bad) plays a villain from the Empire.
+Taika Waititi voices a droid.

+Nick Nolte (48 Hrs.), Emily Swallow (The Mentalist) and legendary director Werner Herzog are also in the cast in unknown roles.

 Who is directing The Mandalorian?